sctg-development/ai-outlook/README.md

 ## Help Wanted

-Give us a if you like the project.
+Give us a **star** if you like the project.
 We are looking for contributors to help us improve the project.
 If you are interested, please check the [Contributing](#contributing) section.

 ## Table of Contents